This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It’s possible that yours might be a type of rare 1964 penny — worth more than $5,000.
-Or you might just have a regular, worn 1964 penny — worth 2 cents.
+Or you might just have a regular, worn 1964 penny — worth 2 to 3 cents.

 But you won’t know for sure unless you find out more about 1964 pennies, what they’re worth, and which 1964 pennies are especially rare and valuable.